-Though Westport, Missouri is a neighborhood of Kansas City today, it was once an independent thriving town, from which the California, Oregon, and Santa Fe Trails began and was the site of one of Missouri’s largest Civil War battles.
+Though Westport, Missouri, is a neighborhood of Kansas City today, it was once an independent, thriving town from which the California, Oregon, and Santa Fe Trails began.
+It was the site of one of Missouri’s most significant Civil War battles.

-The first settler in the area was Daniel Yoacham who moved with his family from Tennessee and built a log house that became the first hostelry and tavern.
-It was located on the northwest corner of the present-day Westport Road and Mill Street.
-At that time a stream called Spring Branch ran south through the area.
+The first settler in the area was Daniel Yoacham, who moved with his family from Tennessee and built a log house that became the first hostelry and tavern.
+It was on the northwest corner of present-day Westport Road and Mill Street.
+At that time, a stream called Spring Branch ran south through the area.
 Situated near the junction of Westport Avenue and Mill Street, the hostelry was a gathering place for trappers, hunters, traders, Indians, and soldiers.

 To shorten his trip, McCoy found a rocky ledge outcropping on the Missouri River about four miles north of the newly founded town of Westport in the spring of 1834.
 He soon cut a primitive path from his store to the rocky ledge.
-Located between what is now Delaware and Grand Streets, he persuaded the captain of the steamboat John Hancock to unload the goods at the new site.
-This new delivery point was an eight-mile round-trip, which McCoy’s’ wagons could traverse in a day.
-This new landing site became known as Westport Landing and McCoy soon convinced more riverboats to unload supplies and settlers closer to the trails.
+Located between what is now Delaware and Grand Streets, he persuaded the steamboat’s captain, John Hancock, to unload the goods at the new site.
+This new delivery point was an eight-mile round-trip, which McCoy’s wagons could traverse in a day.
+This new landing site became known as Westport Landing, and McCoy soon convinced more riverboats to unload supplies and settlers closer to the trails.
 Thomas A. Smart opened the first trading house at the landing.

 “We worked our way down the small valley… cut a wagonway through the dense brush to reach the goods, and loaded the first consignment of merchandise ever landed at the port of Kansas City.” — John C. McCoy